 Citizenship implied neither a right nor participation, but instead, in and of itself, belonging: identity determined externally by the community rather than internally according to individual, personal values.
 The community belonged to the citizen and the citizen, in turn, belonged to the community.

-I would question the author whether citizen was an effective edit, since the term was limited in ancient Greece and scholars debate the extent that it applied to women, among others.
+I would question the author whether citizen was an effective edit, since the term was limited in ancient Greece; women had few rights compared with men.
 I would offer other options, like “individual” (redundant, though with the previous sentence), “subject” (too jargonesque?), “person” (too vague), “subject/person in question” (too verbose since it needs to be written twice): but at least among all these options the author would have something to work with.
 Often what they do with this sort of suggestion field is create out of it something far more elegant and I feel completely foolish until I recover and realize that I’m still the sheepish source of what I believe is improved text.
 But back, for a minute, to the edit.
-Note that in this case I have expanded the sentence rather than contracted it, because I have found something expressed elliptically, i.e., in too compressed a fashion.
+Note that in this case I have expanded the sentence rather than contracted it, because I have found something expressed elliptically, that is, in too compressed a fashion.
 I therefore add words to clarify.
 Editing is not always a matter of cutting.
 The phrasing “community that was yours and whose you were” contains a witty compactness but also, note even within the compression the reiteration of the “weak” verb “to be,” which we have found is almost invariable expressible in far more active and illustrative language.
 I think that this original wording is more classical in syntax, which works well in Greek or Latin and sometimes works well also in English, but not here.